printvis/documentation/docs/Copilot/capacity-optimization.md

 - Capacity Optimization works best when resource calendars and shop calendars are up to date.
 - Use this tool in combination with **Auto Scheduling** for maximum flexibility.
 - You can re-run optimization at any time if production priorities change.

+## Advanced Setup

+If our default option is not providing the expected results, it is possible modify the intro message being sent to Copilot.

+1. Search PrintVis Copilot Setup.
+2. Change the Capacity Optimization User Intro Message.
+   - It is recommended to store the default message for future reference / use.

+It is also possible to use your own Copilot toolkit and endpoint instead of the PrintVis default.
+*Your own Copilot rates and costs apply*

+1. Uncheck the Use PrintVis External Settings checkbox.
+2. Fill in the Endpoint, API Key, Deployment Name, Max Tokens, and Temperature values.